Vineyards

 Galatrona

 The vineyard extends over a soil with higher clay concentration.
 It is the first Merlot vineyard that Petrolo planted, in 1990.
-The wine Galatrona comes from this vineyard since its birth.
-3 are the parcels that compose it: Galatrona, Feriale and Dottore.
+The wine Galatrona comes from this vineyard since 1994.
+Three are the parcels that compose it: Galatrona, Feriale and Dottore.

 Lecceta